jrmeyerhofer/LITA2017/Lesson_4/README.md

 Hello, world! <input type="button" value="Close" onclick="google.script.host.close()" />
 ```
 8. Save and name your file 'sidebar'.
 9. **Excersize (5 min):** How might we call this function when a user opens this Doc?
-Implement this code, save, close your file and test that opening the Doc shows the sidebar.
+Implement this code, save, and close your GDoc file.
+Test by opening the GDoc.

 ## Final Google Sheet